lu-zero/rustlab-it-2019/From-C-to-Rust-and-Back.md

   - No duplicated logic in multiple places
 - All the complexity is hidden
   - All the `cdylib`-craft is embedded in `cargo-c`
+  - All the `pkg-config` details are taken care of without relying on `sed`.
 - No additional build systems and non-rust dependencies:
   - All you need is `cargo install cargo-c`
 - The install phase is packager-friendly: